nextcloud/server/.github/CONTRIBUTING.md

 ### Short version

- * The [**issue template can be found here**][template] but be aware of the different repositories!
+ * The [**issue template can be found here**][ISSUE_TEMPLATE] but be aware of the different repositories!
 See list below.
 Please always use the issue template when reporting issues.

 ### Guidelines
 * Please search the existing issues first, it's likely that your issue was already reported or even fixed.